 Dogs (and the occasional cat!) are welcome, but we ask that they stay on the ground floor; as the upper floors are carpeted.

-We're relaxed, and invite you to be the same.
-Treat it as you would your own, but when you're on your way out, please leave it as you'd like to come home to.
+Simply treat it as you would your own, and when you're on your way out, leave it as you'd like to come home to.